invadelabs/drewwiki/ServerSetupCentOS7.md

 Puppet Modules
 ==============

-Puppet modules I've added to my “production” config group and host groups.
+Puppet modules added to the “production” config group and host groups.

 puppetlabs/motd
 ---------------